binkley/homebrewery-files/witch.md

 #### Level 1 Witch Spells

-_You light the candle &mdash; witches don't waste on fireworks.
+_You light the candle&mdash;witches don't waste on fireworks.
 Unless they're pretty, or in haste._

 ##### 🛡️ Ally Buffs & Wards